12 minute read.

 Products listed on websites with the most positive reviews always sell more than those without.

-Businesses with more positive reviews on Google My Business receive more enquiries than ones without.
+Businesses with more positive reviews on Google My Business usually receive more enquiries than ones without.

 You can create a whole series of review posts.